 The external monitoring agency (EMA) in addition may perform monitoring of the implementation of land acquisition and livelihood restoration program from the perspective of third party.
 EMA will also conduct field confirmation and identification of issues/problems that are developing, especially those related to social issues.
 Field confirmation and issue identification can be done by focus group discussions and/or by conducting an informal sampling survey (if deemed necessary).
-The EMA suggested to be conducted for at least one year starting from the beginning of the civil work.
-The EMA will prepare quarterly, semiannual, and annual reports on activities.
+The EMA suggested to be conducted at least for one year started from the beginning of the civil work.
+The EMA will prepare quarterly, semiannual and annual reports on activities carried to the PPK Secretariat.